-Abraham Maslow was an American psychologist best known for putting together a hierarchy of needs that describes the human quest for happiness.
+Abraham Maslow was an American psychologist best known for putting together a hierarchy of basic needs that describes the human quest for happiness.

 So, which are the parts that make up this human survival needs hierarchy?

 Depending on the situation, the importance of these 7 basic human needs may be lower or higher (except air which you always need, no matter what).

 Table Of Contents

 - 1 You Need Air To Survive

 - 2 Water Keeps Your Life’s Flow Going

 - 3 Eating Is A Delicious Way To Stay Alive